LiliumOS/LiliumFS-Spec/Object.md

 ## Directories

 1. Objects with a type of Directory is a directory containing other objects.
 Opening the file by path accesses the content of the "DirectoryContent" stream if it exists.
-Additionally, it is valid to refer to objects contained within the path using the directory separator on the platform (For example `/` on unix-like platforms), if the DirectoryContent stream exists.
+Additionally, it is valid to refer to objects contained within the path using the directory separator on the platform (For example `/` on POSIX platforms), if the DirectoryContent stream exists.
 2. An object may have a stream with an id of "DirectoryContent" and may have at most one such stream.
 Such a stream shall have the required bit set if it appears on a Directory object, otherwise it may be set at the option of the implementaiton.
 No impl_bits may be set on the stream.
 3. The content of the DirectoryContent stream is an array of elements containing the following structure 64-byte structure:
 ```rust